Aqua-123/RxE/README.md

 3. `yarn prod` will build a minimized, production-ready userscript and exit.

+4. `yarn ext` will build a browser extension.
+You can then use the `dist/manifest.json` file to load a temporary add-on in Firefox (open `about:debugging` and select `This Firefox` to do it), or to load it as an unpacked extension in Chrome's extensions page in developed mode.
+The same directory can be used in Chrome to "Pack the extension" which will produce a private key and a signed extension file.
+For Firefox, a zip file is built under `./web-ext-artifacts` with a shape suitable for submissions to addons.mozilla.org.

+## feature flags

 What gets built exactly depends on flags you can set.
 The default is to build the "safe" subset of the userscript.